ComScore

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-The most comfortable boots for women are those you can wear right out of the box and for days on end, just like our favorite pairs of the most comfortable sneakers.
-And while we must admit we’re kind of suckers for trendy riding boots, they aren’t exactly ideal for walking...or even standing.
-Rather than put our poor feet through the aches and pains of yet another cute-but-toe-pinching experience, we’ve made up our minds to track down 21 of the most comfortable boots for any occasion, be it a stroll through the park to complement our best winter jacket, a weekend hiking trip or a night of dancing come rain, sleet or snow, from Merrell hiking boots to Stuart Weitzman’s iconic knee-high stunners.
+The most comfortable boots for women are those you can wear right out of the box and for days on end, just like my favorite pairs of the most comfortable sneakers.
+And while I must admit I’m kind of a sucker for trendy welly boots, they aren’t exactly ideal for walking...or even standing.
+Rather than put my poor feet through the aches and pains of yet another cute-but-toe-pinching experience, I’ve made up my mind to track down 12 of the most comfortable boots for any occasion, be it a stroll through the park, a trek through the snow or a night of dancing.

 The Most Comfortable Boots at a Glance